 Waste Electrical and Electronic Equipment (WEEE) Waste includes all types of electrical and electronic devices (e.g. TVs, computers, light bulbs, toner cartridges, fridges, phones, radios, toasters, kettles, washing machines etc.)

 WEEE waste must be segregated and collected separately for re-use/recycling.
+Computer/IT waste will be managed by IT and other WEEE waste will be collected in the waste compound and collected periodically.

 Confidential Waste

-Confidential waste is securely shredded and recycled.
-Confidential waste bins are located around the University or, a collection bag an security seal tag may be obtained from Estates and Campus Management.
+Confidential waste is any material that contains personal information that can be used to identify individuals including their name, address, financial data, etc. Confidential waste is securely shredded and recycled.
+Confidential waste bins are located around the University or, a collection bag and security seal tag may be obtained from Estates and Campus Management.

+Other Waste Streams

+Other waste streams separately collected at Wrexham University include

+Wood – including pallets, furniture etc

+Metal

+Glass

+Clinical Waste

+Clinical waste is waste produced from healthcare and similar activities that may pose a risk of infection (e.g. swabs, bandages etc).
+Separate collection methods are in place for this material.
+If you require additional clinical waste bins or require a new collection, contact Estates.

 Responsibilities